arqex/arqex.com/site/src/articles/2020-04-21_testing-react-instances.md

 In the last year, I followed the trend in the industry, and I changed the way I test my React components from using Enzyme to embrace Testing Library.

 The change has been for good!
 Now my tests are now more concise, clear and meaningful.
-But
+They are especially easier to read because they don't have any code related to the component internals.